Ipotane

-Ipotanes or hippotaynes are mythical creatures; a race of half-horse, half-humans.
-They are usually depicted as the reverse of centaurs, having human bodies with the heads of horses.
+Ipotanes or hippotaynes are mythical creatures.
+They are usually depicted as being half-human half-horse creatures much different from the centaurs.
 Although sometimes attributed to Greek mythology, the term appears to have originated at a much later date, and without a definite description; they are first mentioned in John de Mandeville's fourteenth-century Travels.
 Ipotanes appear in modern works of the fantasy genre.

 John de Mandeville

 In his 1356 travelogue, The Travels of Sir John Mandeville, the author reports the existence of a violent race of ipotanes, found in Bacharie (Bactria).